--fa_threshold The threshold applied to the Fractional Anisotropy group template used to derive an approximate white matter mask
+• -fa_threshold The threshold applied to the Fractional Anisotropy group template used to derive an approximate white matter mask

-- -continue <TempDir> <LastFile> Continue the script from a previous execution; must provide the temporary directory path, and the name of the last successfully-generated file - -force Force overwrite of output files if pre-existing - -help Display help information for the script - -nocleanup Do not delete temporary files during script, or temporary directory at script completion - -nthreads number Use this number of threads in MRtrix multi-threaded applications (0 disables multi-threading) - -tempdir /path/to/tmp/ Manually specify the path in which to generate the temporary directory - -quiet Suppress all console output during script execution - -verbose Display additional information for every command invoked dwipreproc dwipreproc [options] pe_dir input output
+- -continue <TempDir> <LastFile> Continue the script from a previous execution; must provide the temporary directory path, and the name of the last successfully-generated file - -force Force overwrite of output files if pre-existing - -help Display help information for the script - -nocleanup Do not delete temporary files during script, or temporary directory at script completion - -nthreads number Use this number of threads in MRtrix multi-threaded applications (0 disables multi-threading) - -tempdir /path/to/tmp/ Manually specify the path in which to generate the temporary directory - -quiet Suppress all console output during script execution - -info Display additional information and progress for every command invoked - -debug Display additional debugging information over and above the output of -info dwipreproc

 This Source Code Form is subject to the terms of the Mozilla Public License, v.
 2.0.
-If a copy of the MPL was not distributed with this file, You can obtain one at http://mozilla.org/MPL/2.0/
+If a copy of the MPL was not distributed with this file, you can obtain one at http://mozilla.org/MPL/2.0/.